miha-stopar/IPyDocker/README.rst

 ::
 	docker build -t krop-img .

-If some problems appear when building the following command executed on host might help:
+If some problems appear when building, the following command executed on host might help:
 ::
 	sysctl -w net.ipv4.ip_forward=1